ehaddad2/Rocket-Game/README.md

 - designed background and worked on collsiion detection.
 Incorporated gravity, and speed/motion components.

 //Yousra Awad//
-- designed collidables (hearts and coins) and worked on collision detection.
+- designed collidables (hearts and coins), worked on collision detection, and JFrame organization.

 /*******************************************************************************************************************/